svetameanssun/ft_irc/parcer_manual.md

 The method dispatchUser checks the parameters with checkUserParams().
 If the user's realname complies with the requirements defined in the RFC, dispatchUser returns 0, else -> ERR_WRONGINPUT (custom error).

+The server finally sends a RPL_WELOCME to the client, if the registration was successful!

 The _parcerResult pointer will keep an address of the UserParcerResult object, with a vector containing 3 elements: